vmware-archive/vmware-image-builder-examples/README.md

 ## Overview

-This repository contains examples of automations for VMware Image Builder API from GitHub
+This repository contains examples of automations for VMware Image Builder API from GitHub.

 ## Contributing